Vyralmarketing/Dre-Williams-Recruiting/_posts/2024-01-22-be-the-exception-thrive-in-real-estate-with-youtube.md

 {% include cta-main-box.html %}

-Did you know that in 2023, more than 70,000 real estate agents exited the industry?
+Did you know that in 2023, more than 70,000 real estate agents left the industry?
 Let's make sure you're not one of them. **We can help you leverage YouTube to highlight your value in addition to your services.** Click this [link](https://form.jotform.com/233515972167159){: target="_blank" rel="noopener"} if you're interested, and let's set you up to capture market share and become the real estate agent you aspire to be.

 If you need more help on how you can become a better agent, call or email us.
 We’re here to help.